-Yes, I am starting to workout.
+Yes, I am starting to work out.

 Well, this post is not about THAT.

-Btw, I hope you have read already my post on how to write a concept paper because that should be the first thing you need to accomplish before writing this part of your manuscript.
+Btw, I hope you have already read my post on how to write a concept paper because that should be the first thing you need to accomplish before writing this part of your manuscript.

 Let’s start with the RATIONALE.

 In some research formats, INTRODUCTION is Chapter 1 of a research manuscript.
-It is comprised usually of these elements:
+It is usually comprised of these elements:

 - Purpose of the Study

 - Significance of the Study